 (2) Place equal emphasis on prevention and mitigation.
 The previous approach of dealing with severe accidents focuses more on prevention, especially the prevention of the occurrence of severe accidents.
 The major task of mitigating severe accidents is to prevent the failure of the containment; little consideration is given to the circumstances when there is a sign of challenge of the containment (e.g., when the actual pressure exceeds the design pressure).
 In future nuclear design and operation, more attention should be paid to the management of severe accident, and to ensure the independence between prevention and mitigation measures.
 As for selected severe accidents, which is considered as the design extension conditions, should use additional safety equipment which is different from engineering safety features to control the consequences of severe accident.
 As for the residual risks of NPPs, reasonable and practical measures should be taken to further reduce the probability and minimize the consequences of its occurrence, in order to achieve the goal of practically elimination of large radioactive materials.
 Mitigation measures should be taken for the filtered containment venting under extreme circumstances.

 (3) Place equal emphasis on deterministic and probabilistic approaches.
 In the past, the requirement of nuclear design and safety analysis considered the deterministic approach as the major approach, while the probabilistic approach only serves as a supplement.
 In the future, we should enhance the DiD philosophy and the application of diversified designs, while strengthening risk-oriented decision making process, in order to maintain sufficient safety margin.
 We should also conduct full scope deterministic accident analysis and probabilistic safety analysis, and adopt methods including pressure test and safety margin analysis if necessary.
-Accident analysis should start with all kinds of normal operation conditions, until the condition of safety shut-down, so as to find out potential safety voluntary as more as possible.
+Accident analysis should start with all kinds of normal operation conditions, until the condition of safety shut-down, so as to find out potential safety vulnerabilities as more as possible.
 Reasonable and practical safety measures should also be taken to further improve the nuclear safety level.

 4.3 Categories of plant states